azimut/shiny/README.md

 * compositions/[all-i-wanted.lisp](https://www.youtube.com/watch?v=OwanBI9jTt8) - opencv multi video sequencing, with incudine synths and samples sliced from Furi
 * compositions/[empty.lisp](https://www.youtube.com/watch?v=bybN395ssVQ) - csound through cffi, 3d scene and some fluidsynth
 * compositions/[otomata.lisp](https://www.youtube.com/watch?v=ocUyPuTSQbA) - using OSC calls to create a sheet score with inscore on the fly
 * compositions/[cc.lisp](https://www.youtube.com/watch?v=gJM-q3yq7SU) - using [viseq](https://github.com/azimut/viseq) to sequence a video

 ## Goals
-I found both libraries really interesting and the only sane way to do livecoding.
+I found both CEPL, incudine and lisp really interesting and the only sane way to do livecoding.

 My goal is learn enough of both topics by taking popular and forgotten topics of both areas and mixing them in interesting ways.